On-Site & Remote CART

 Communication Access Realtime Translation (CART) is also referred to as real-time captioning or live-event captioning.

 Communication Access Realtime Translation (CART) is a way to transcribe spoken English into readable English text.
-CART services are provided using the latest real-time technology combined with a stenotype machine and notebook computer.
-The text appears on a computer monitor or other display and serves as an important communication tool for people who are Deaf, hard of hearing, or learning a second language.
-There are two types of CART services that TCSI provides: on-site and remote.
+CART services are provided using the latest real-time technology, combined with a stenotype machine and notebook computer.
+The text appears on a computer monitor or other display, and serves as an important communication tool for people who are Deaf, hard of hearing, or learning a second language.
+TCSI provides two types of CART services: on-site and remote.

-CART provides a complete translation of all spoken words and environmental sounds for the benefit of an individual consumer or larger group in a variety of settings, including classrooms, courtrooms, religious services, conventions and conferences, personal appointments and events, civic events, cultural presentations, or anywhere communication access is needed.
+CART provides a complete translation of all spoken words and environmental sounds for the benefit of an individual, or group of consumers.
+Services are available in a variety of settings including; classrooms, courtrooms, religious services, conventions and conferences, personal appointments and events, civic events, cultural presentations, or anywhere communication access is needed.
 Increasingly, CART is being provided remotely via the Internet or a telephone connection.
 A CART provider must also be sensitive to the varying needs of consumers.

 On-Site: A trained CART writer travels to the site of the event.
 The writer comes prepared with all necessary equipment to provide CART services.
 The writer can provide services one-on-one or to a large group of people.
-The writer is able to project the written transcription to a television or a projector for larger audiences.
+The writer projects the written transcription on a television, or a projector for larger audiences.
 When projecting CART, the client is required to provide the projector and the screen.

-Remote CART: A trained CART writer works from a remote location and sends CART in real-time to the user.
-All the user needs to have is an internet connection.
-Remote CART can be displayed on a computer, laptop, iPad, tablet or even a smartphone.
+Remote CART: A trained CART writer may work from a remote location, and send CART in real-time to the user.
+All the user needs is an internet connection.
+Remote CART can be displayed on a computer, laptop, iPad, tablet, or even a smartphone.
 There are various sites and applications that can be used to display a remote CART transcription.